 3- You wanted training, coaching and knowledge.
 You got a motivational speaker instead.
 What happens once the ‘ra ra’ of the master/guru dies and the adrenalin subsides?
 A motivational speaker does not speak to the company’s talent deficiency.

 4- Most important reason most sales training fails is that either there is no follow-up planned, no follow-up budgeted for, the training is not in the trenches or does not extend to actual coaching in the trenches and, most importantly, is not a process.
+Perhaps there is no way, including a tool, to measure the implementation of the course’s recommendation and observance.
 Learning does not happen in an hour or a day.
 Practice makes perfect.
 The training has to project from the classroom to the desk, office or the field and be measured there.